jpbourgeon/pouchdb-nextjs-router/docs/02_advanced_usage_with_middleware.md

 # Advanced usage, with middleware

 Middleware functions are used to alter the behaviour of the router without changing its inner code.
-They are executed before or after the matching pouchdb route core function is executed.
+They are executed before or after the matching PouchDB route core function is executed.

-Pre-middleware are executed before the matched core function.
+Pre-middlewares are executed before the matched core function.
 You can use them to do anything useful before actually reaching the database : authentication and authorisation, any kind of data checking or sanitization, antivirus scanning, etc.

-Post-middleware are executed after the matched core function.
+Post-middlewares are executed after the matched core function.
 You can use them to trigger or do anything useful just before sending back the response of the database to the client : non blocking side effects (CDN caching, statistics, various API calls, etc.) or mutating the answer of the router ( filtering the results to apply the authorisation politics, hot encryption, ...), etc.

 In case of a subscription to the `/db/_changes`, the router may send answers multiple times before reaching the end of the router.
 To allow you to tweak these intermediary answers, you can define a special Post-changes-middleware that is executed just before the router sends intermediary results to the client.
-This middleware is especially useful to filter the changes result and prevent some documents to reach the client, based on your authorisations logic.
+This middleware is especially useful to filter the changes result and prevent some documents to reach the client, based on your authorisation logic.

 ## Middlewares definition